hawtio/hawtio-operator/README.md

 The above command must be executed on behalf of a priviledged user, as the creation of the custom resource definition and the cluster role requires _cluster-admin_ permission.

+Note that the cluster role creation is optional in case you plan to only deploy Hawtio custom resources with `namespace` deployment type.

 ## Deploy

 To create the operator deployment, run the following command: